Texas Municipal Retirement System

 - Funding - the city’s commitment to make contributions to fund the benefits earned to date/city responsibility.

-Information on investment strategies and results are available in the investment section of TMRS’s Comprehensive Annual Financial Report (CAFR) PDF, pages 59-72.
+Information on investment strategies and results are available in the investment section of TMRS’s Annual Comprehensive Financial Report (ACFR).
 If TMRS does not earn its projected rate of return, assets will be less than expected and the city will have to make up the shortfall through increased contributions.

-Additional information on actuarial policies including valuations and experience studies validating assumptions used can also be found on pages 8-67 of the CAFR PDF.
+Additional information on actuarial policies including valuations and experience studies validating assumptions used can also be found on pages 72-93 of the CAFR.
 If unrealistic actuarial assumptions or methodology are used, actual liabilities could be higher than projected and the city would be required to make up the shortfall with additional contributions.

 Employees are required to contribute 7% of their annual gross earnings based on the city’s plan provisions.
 Beginning in 2009, certain eligible member cities could elect to contribute a minimum amount equal to their ADC less a “Phase In” of the increase resulting from a change in the TMRS actuarial cost method in the 2007 valuation.
 The phase-in period was for eight years; however, the City of McKinney began contributing the full ADC rate in 2014.

-View more detailed information about investment objectives, policies and performance of the TMRS pension system or view the TMRS Comprehensive Annual Financial Report (CAFR) PDF.
+View more detailed information about investment objectives, policies and performance of the TMRS pension system or view the TMRS Annual Comprehensive Financial Report (ACFR) PDF.

 Actuarial Valuations – McKinney-Specific